-Members attending our workshops can expect to:
+This is what members attending our workshops can expect:

-- ☑ Enhance their understanding of resilience, burnout and associated risk. - Recognise the key signs of burnout.

-- ✓ Learn how to develop coping strategies to recover. - ☑ Find out why individual and organisational resilience is important.
+- Enhance their understanding of resilience, burnout and associated risk. - Recognise the key signs of burnout. - Learn how to develop coping strategies to recover. - Find out why individual and organisational resilience is important.